tabuckner/material-dayjs-adapter/projects/material-dayjs-adapter/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.14.

 ## Dependency Size Reduction
 MomentJS comes bundled with a lot of stuff that you may not need--for instance, locales.
 If you find that MaterialDayJsAdapter suits your needs well, you could see some substantial size cost savings.
-In most situations you will see a reduction of ~560kb.
+In most situations you will see a reduction of ~560kb in webpack-bundle-analyzer.

 ### An Example Project
 Using a brand new app generated with the [@angular/cli](https://www.npmjs.com/package/@angular/cli), an app was set up using both MomentJS Date Adapter and Dayjs Date Adapter.
 Production build statics were then analyzed with [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer).